 Your Name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if

 relevant):

-NB: If you are a third party acting on behalf on a
+NB: If you are a third party acting on beha

-complainant please ensure you have provided
+complainant please ensure you have provi

 the appropriate consent.

 Address:

 Email address:

 Day time telephone number:

 Evening telephone number:

-I I -
+1

-Summary of the facts of the complaint , times of Witnesses Evidence/Paperwork
+Summary of the facts of the complaint Witnesses Evidence/Paperwork

-in chronological order including incide ents
+in chronological order including incid ents

 whether you have spoken to anyone

 in school about it

-Outline have have a free attended to

-Outline here how you have attempted to ve your cor icerns inform hally and the reason
+Outline here how you have attempted to ve your cor ncerns intorn nally and the reason

 this was not a satisfactory solution for you

+Deta/a dealt with informally:

 Date/s dealt with informally:

-Date/S dealt with informally.

 Name of the person you raised your

 concern with informally:

 What actions/ resolution/outcome would you like to resolve your complaint?

--
+, , , , , , , , , , , , , , , , , , , , , ,

 Signature:

 Date:

 Official use:

-By Who:
+Date Received: By Who:

 Referred to: Date Referred:

-NB: additional spaces/lines can be inserted into this form as required.
+NB: additional spaces/lines can be inse rted in to this forn n as required .
 All sections require

 completion

 If you are raising this complaint as a third party, acting on behalf of the complainant, consent is

 required by the complainant.
 They should complete the following section to confirm this.

 I, [PRINT NAME] give consent to

-[PRINT NAME] give consent to [PRINT NAME] to raise this complaint on my behalf.
+[PRINT NAME] to raise this complaint on my behalf.

 I am aware that this will mean you discussing my complaint and any relevant personal information

 with them.

+Signature

 Signature:

 Date: